imWildCat/sogou-translate/README.md

 ## License

-DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE.
+The code is licensed under DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE.
 For more details, read the [LICENSE](./LICENSE) file.